Heroin Addiction | Signs, Symptoms & Effects

 What are the health risks of heroin addiction?

-Research shows that excessive heroin use caused by heroin addiction can result in clogged arteries and veins, increasing the risk of heart attacks and strokes.
+Research shows that excessive heroin use can result in clogged arteries and veins, increasing the risk of heart attacks and strokes.
 Sharing needles also puts you at risk of contracting dangerous infections.
 Taking the drug reduces your immunity.

 Other effects of long-term heroin abuse include: